Jeff Koons: Evaluation and influence

 an extreme and self-satisfied manifestation of the sanctimony that attaches to big bucks.
 Koons really does think he's Michelangelo and is not shy to say so.
 The significant thing is that there are collectors, especially in America, who believe it.
 He has the slimy assurance, the gross patter about transcendence through art, of a blow-dried Baptist selling swamp acres in Florida.
 And the result is that you can't imagine America's singularly depraved culture without him.

-Hughes placed Koons' work just above that of Seward Johnson and was quoted in a New York Times article as having stated that comparing their careers was "like debating the merits of dog excrement versus cat excrement".
+Hughes placed Koons's work just above that of Seward Johnson and was quoted in a New York Times article as having stated that comparing their careers was "like debating the merits of dog excrement versus cat excrement".

 He has influenced younger artists such as Damien Hirst (for example, in Hirst's Hymn, an 18 ft version of a 14 in anatomical toy), Jack Daws, Matthieu Laurette and Mona Hatoum.
 In turn, his extreme enlargement of mundane objects owes a debt to Claes Oldenburg and Coosje van Bruggen.
-Much of his work also was influenced by artists working in Chicago during his study at the Art Institute, including Jim Nutt, Ed Paschke, and H. C. Westermann.
+Much of his work also was influenced by artists working in Chicago during his study at the Art Institute, including Jim Nutt, Ed Paschke and H. C. Westermann.

 In 2005, he was elected as a Fellow to the American Academy of Arts and Sciences.